 I couldn’t believe it.
 I threw down my things and came to sit next to her.

 She looked me over for a second and then took another deep breath.
-“Jaina sails toward destiny with her fleet of survivors, Sionis.
-You will find land, and in this land you will find allies.
-Together, and only together, will you be strong enough to stop that which Arthas has brought to our lands.”
+“Lady Evanor sails toward destiny with her fleet of survivors, Sionis.
+You will find more than you imagined in the skies over the cascading mountains, and in this land you will find allies.
+Together, and only together, will you be strong enough to stop the Yunai.”

 “Okay,” I said bluntly.
 “Let’s say this is all true.
 How do you know this?”

-“With a vision?”
+“How?
+Have you seen a vision?”
 I asked, trying to understand.
-“Like tapping into the arcane energies?
+“Like tapping into the twisting aether energies?
 I thought that was forbidden, and highly unreliable?”

 Sonea, eyes still closed, only shook her head.
 “How I saw this future is of little concern.
 What matters is that I have seen it.
 I know what will happen.”

-“So, we’ll all go,” I said.
-“We can all sail across the sea and fight this battle.”
+“Fine, we’ll all go,” I said.
+“We can all sail or fly to this new land and fight together.”

 A tear slid down Sonea’s face.
 “That’s not how it works.”

-“You cannot change history, lest you risk losing the future you know.”
+“You cannot change history, lest you risk losing the future you know.
+I need things to play out as they did the first time.
+I can’t let anyone deviate.”

-“I can, and so can you.
+“I am doing something, and so are you.
 Sionis, you are a wise young man, and I am so very proud of you.
 I know that you will stop this evil from spreading.
-I know this, because I have seen it, but even if I were blind to the future, I would be confident in trusting you with this.”
+I know this, because I have seen it, but even if I were blind to the future, I would be confident in trusting you.
+If we stop Evanor from going, the survivors she takes will not be there to stop the Yunai.
+If you take more than should go, you’ll slow the expedition down and the Yunai will prevail.
+I’ve considered the options, my dear Sionis.
+This is it.
+This is the only way forward.”

 My gut was twisted in knots.
 Nothing made sense anymore.
 I stayed here in the quiet room with Sonea for a few minutes and then stood and went to my room.
 Behind me, Sonea continued to scribble feverishly against the parchment on the table.